liliangshan/mcp-server-gitee-pull-request/README.md

 4. After creation, you'll get `client_id` and `client_secret`
 5. Set them as environment variables along with your Gitee account credentials

 **Note:** The access token is automatically obtained using OAuth when needed.
-You can also use the `get_access_token` tool to manually retrieve a token.
+You can also use the `token` tool to manually retrieve a token.

 ## Usage